-Motor module, 40 mm anti-aircraft shell casing, paper strip
+40 mm anti-aircraft shell casing (found object), motor module, paper strip

 Dimensions variable, sound installation